Kung Fu Nuns: Origin

-Contravening centuries of the Buddhist tradition, the Gyalwang Drukpa hired a Vietnamese kung fu master and ten nuns in 2008 to teach them the art and help build the nuns’ self-confidence.
+Contravening centuries of the Buddhist tradition, the Gyalwang Drukpa hired a Vietnamese kung fu master and ten nuns in 2008 to teach them the art and help build the nuns' self-confidence.
 They train regularly and most have achieved black belts.
-Jigme Yanching Kamu, a nun since she was ten, told CNN's Great Big Story in the summer of 2019, that 'Kung Fu trains us to focus our minds for meditation.'
+Jigme Yanching Kamu, a nun since she was ten, told CNN's Great Big Story in the summer of 2019, that "Kung Fu trains us to focus our minds for meditation."

 Self-sustaining

-All the nuns have the same first name, Jigme, which is Tibetan for "fearless one."
+All the nuns have the same first name, Jigme, which is Tibetan for "fearless one".
 The nuns are taught to drive, lead prayer, and many trades skills – including plumbing, typing, cycling, solar panel installation and the English language.
 In 2010, they rebuilt their road up Druk Amitabha Mountain for the second time, serving not only the nunnery but the Live to Love-built eye clinic and the nearby village of Ramkot.

 After the 2015 earthquake, the nunnery was as devastated as the rest of Kathmandu Valley.
 The sisters repaired solar panels, laid new tiles in the front yard, and rebuilt their broken compound wall while still traveling to remote sites to help villagers recover.

-The order now has about 800 sisters, ranging in age from 8-80, in four nunneries:
+The order now has about 800 sisters, ranging in age from 8 to 80, in four nunneries: